VolodymyrOrlov/vlad-orlov.com_code/README.md

-# vlad-orlov.com_code
+# vlad-orlov.com Code

-Code, published in vlad-orlov.com blog posts
+This project has all the code that has been published in my blog [vlad-orlov.com](vlad-orlov.com).

+Every folder at the project's root is dedicated to a separate blog post.